HowlingEverett/koa-postcss/README.md

 # PostCSS Koa Middleware

-This middleware runs source CSS through a PostCSS plugin pipeline, and caches the results.
-It simply
+This middleware runs source CSS through a PostCSS plugin pipeline, and caches the results, re-running only when you've udpated the source files.

 ## Installation